ContextMapper/context-mapper-examples/src/main/cml/architectural-refactorings/AR-02-Split-Bounded-Context-by-Features/README.md

 ```

 ### Output
-Applying the AR **Split Bounded Context by Use Cases** produces two bounded context, one for each use case:
+Applying the AR **Split Bounded Context by Features** produces two bounded context, one for each use case:
 ```
 BoundedContext PolicyManagementContext implements PolicyManagementDomain {
   domainVisionStatement = "This bounded context manages the contracts and policies of the customers."